romi/romi-robots-docs/docs/plant_imager/docker/index.md

 ## Getting started with docker
-In order to be able to use the ROMI docker images you have to install `docker-ce` and `nvidia-docker2`.
+In order to be able to use the ROMI docker images you have to install `docker-ce` and `nvidia-container-toolkit`.

-### Installing docker
+### Install `docker-ce`
 To install `docker-ce`, please refer to the [official documentation](https://docs.docker.com/get-docker/).

-### Install nvidia-docker
+### Install `nvidia-container-toolkit`
-To install `nvidia-docker2`, please refer to the [official documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+To install the `nvidia-container-toolkit`, please refer to the [official documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 ## DockerHub